RobertKraaijeveld/ThesisPrototype/README.md

 4. > dotnet restore
 5. > dotnet ef database update
 6. > dotnet run
 7. Log in: default available users are User1, User2 or User3, with password 'password'.
+User2  already has some ships (without data).